Development of the Urinary System

 This type of kidney is still drained by two ureters, and is usually asymptomatic, although it can be prone to obstruction.

 Development of the Bladder and Urethra

-The bladder and urethra of the urinary system are ultimately derived from the cloaca – a hindgut structure that is a common chamber for the gastrointestinal and urinary systems.
+The bladder and urethra of the urinary system are ultimately derived from the cloaca – a hindgut structure that is a common chamber for gastrointestinal and urinary waste.

 In the 4th-7th weeks of development, the cloaca is divided into two parts by the uro-rectal septum:

 - Urogenital sinus (anterior) – divided into three parts:

 - The upper part of the urogenital sinus forms the bladder.